 Day 21 of migraine awareness month “Your Body Language Shapes Who You Are” video

-In the video she discusses nonverbal postures.
+In the video, she discusses nonverbal postures.
 How when we feel powerful we make ourselves big and have open postures.
 And how when we feel powerless we make ourselves small and have closed in postures.
 I must feel pretty powerless because I am always pretty slouched in with my arms close to my body or rubbing my neck, with my legs often twisted up in a pretzel because I find nice awkward positions comfortable.
 Even standing my legs are often crossed.
 I have hypermobility syndrome… and being very double jointed I feel less pain in odd positions.
 And I agree that my posture screams passive and powerless.
 I am a real mellow person and do not have an aggressive bone in my body.
 I do often lack self-confidence.

 She brings up the concept of Fake it to you make it.
 Until you become it.
 That is mimic powerful body language, since mimicking it affects the brain.
 Mimic it until you become it.
 It seems absurd to mimic this confidence until you become confident.
 But it is in fact not at all.
 I had learned this trick a long time ago.
 I faked it until I became it as well.
 Just not confidence and power.
-Instead I when with a more positive outlook on life, more humor, more laughter and less negativity, cynicism and depression.
+Instead, I when with a more positive outlook on life, more humour, more laughter and less negativity, cynicism, and depression.
 You see I have always been a very sarcastic, moody and negative person.
 But that sort of personality did not deal with pain very well.
 I found it difficult to cope with the level of pain I was dealing with in university in my early twenties.
 I became pretty depressed trying to deal with it.
 I knew I needed to change my mental outlook in order to cope better.
 However, it does not happen just instantaneously.
 Partly it is changing how you think.
 Partly it is faking it, as in acting differently, until you become that facade you are enacting.
-In my case I let out the more goofy side of my personality to let myself see the humor in everyday things so that I could laugh more.
+In my case, I let out the more goofy side of my personality to let myself see the humour in everyday things so that I could laugh more.
 Until I became the sort of person that smiles and laughs easily.

 I do like to idea of changing my posture to boost my confidence and sense of power as well though.
 And that is definitely something to consider doing.
 It is very easy to trick the brain with these sorts of things.
 It is harder to change our thinking which can be quite the broken record, but also something we have to watch closely.